mobizt/Firebase-ESP8266/src/README.md

 #### Set blob (binary data) at the defined database path if defined database path's ETag matched the ETag value

-This will replace any child nodes inside the defined path with blob or binary data.
+This will replace any child nodes inside the defined path with a blob or binary data.

 param **`dataObj`** - Firebase Data Object to hold data and instances.

-param **`path`** - Target database path which binary data will be set.
+param **`path`** - Target database path in which binary data will be set.

 param **`blob`** - Byte array of data.

-param **`size`** - Size of byte array.
+param **`size`** - Size of the byte array.

 param **`ETag`** - Known unique identifier string (ETag) of defined database path.

-return **`Boolean`** type status indicates the success of operation.
+return **`Boolean`** type status indicates the success of the operation.

-No payload returned from server.
+No payload returned from the server.

-If ETag at the defined database path is not match the provided ETag parameter, the operation will failed with HTTP code 412, Precondition Failed (ETag is not match).
+If ETag at the defined database path does not match the provided ETag parameter, the operation will fail with HTTP code 412, Precondition Failed (ETag is not matched).

 ```C++
 bool setBlob(FirebaseData &dataObj, const String &path, uint8_t *blob, size_t size, const String &ETag);